ghdl/docker/USE_CASES.md

 ghdl --version
 ```

-Now, we will execute the examples of [VUnit/vunit](https://github.com/VUnit/vunit).
-Since the image contains minimum runtime dependencies for GHDL, we need to install python and git (or curl, wget...).
-This is debian, so:
+Now, we will execute the examples from [VUnit/vunit](https://github.com/VUnit/vunit).
+Since the image contains minimum runtime dependencies for ghdl, we need to install python and git (or curl, wget...).
+This is Debian, so:

 ``` bash
 apt-get install -y git python3-pip